 How to Save Text Messages for Later Use

-There are times when you receive text messages that are too important to delete.
-It could be a job offer that you’ve worked all year to nail down.
-Or maybe someone sent you a funny text and you’d like to hold onto it to lift your spirits.
+Sometimes you receive text messages that are too important to delete.
+It could be a job offer you’ve worked all year to nail down, or maybe someone sent you a funny text, and you’d like to hold onto it to lift your spirits.

-In this guide, we’re going to show you how you can save messages for later use across a range of devices.
+In this guide, you’ll see how to save messages for later use across various devices.

 Why Save Text Messages for Later Use?

-It’s safe to say that text messages are now a fundamental part of our everyday life.
-Research shows that on average, a whopping 23 billion text messages are exchanged every day by phone users around the world.
+It’s safe to say that text messages are now a fundamental part of everyday life.
+Research shows that, on average, a whopping 23 billion text messages get exchanged daily by phone users worldwide.
 There are several reasons why you would want to save and perhaps export your text messages:

-- To hold onto messages from family and friends
+- You want to hold onto messages from family and friends.

-- To save crucial information for legal use, for instance: in an ongoing court case
+- You need to keep crucial information for legal use, for instance, in an ongoing court case.

-- To hold onto conversations between you and a loved one who has since passed away
+- You want to hold onto conversations between you and a loved one who has passed away.

 How to Save Text Messages Online